17 Wonderful Things to Do in Poznan, Poland

 How to get to Poznan

 Even though Poznan is an underrated city, it is surprisingly well-connected to other European cities.
-There are daily flights, buses (see schedules at Flixbus), and trains (see schedules at EuroRail) from various European countries.
+There are daily flights, buses ((see schedules at Flixbus), and trains (see schedules at EuroRail) from various countries.

 Poznań–Ławica Henryk Wieniawski Airport serves international and domestic flights.
 You can find cheap flights from budget airlines such as Ryanair and Wizzair.
-LOT, a local Polish airline, even flies directly from Warsaw to Poznan, starting from 40 USD if bought earlier.
+LOT, a local Polish airline, flies directly from Warsaw to Poznan.
 You can even fly cheaper with Ryanair and Wizzair domestically, but the flights are not direct.
-Get a private transfer from Poznan airport to the city center.
+Read how to get from Poznan Airport to the city center.

-If you are traveling in Poland already, Poznan has a good train connection to the rest of the country.
-Therefore, you can quickly get to Poznan by train from Warsaw, Gdansk, and Wroclaw, among others.
+If you are already traveling in Poland, Poznan has a good train connection to the rest of the country.
+Therefore, you can quickly get to Poznan by train from Warsaw, Gdansk, and Wroclaw.
+Krakow and Katowice are a bit far away but have direct train connections.

 What to pack for Poznan